Send your enquiry.

 - Repair or pay for any damage caused by them, their family or their friends

-- Tell the landlord about repairs that are needed
+- Tell the housing association or council about repairs that are needed

-- Allow the landlord access to the property so repairs can be carried out
+- Allow the housing association or council access to the property so repairs can be carried out

 Take good care of the property

 Tenants must use rental accommodation in a ‘tenant-like way’.
 This terminology is fairly vague and does not precisely determine what a tenant should and should not do.
 Really, it means treating the property with respect and taking care to prevent any damage.
 This means doing things like: